KDugg84/CI-eGrub-MS4-GP/README.md

     * Be able to add delivery details such as name, email, address etc.

     * Be able to pay for that order using a payment gate.

+    * Allow staff to login to the restaurant side to view current orders.

+    * Allow staff to update and sign-off on orders as completed for dispatch.

+    * Allow staff to tally both orders and revenue for that particular day.

+    * Allow staff to logout of the restaurant side of the site.